myusefulrepo/Tips/Tips -  4 ways to format numeric output with 2 decimals.md

 C:       273,49       464,38        SYSTEM     58,89 %
 D:       7 732,24     8 383,43      DATA       92,23 %
 ````

 The output are different.
 Why is this behavior different ?

-# And now the explanation i've received in Reddit powershell section.
+# And now the explanation i've received in Reddit powershell section

 **Strings are left-aligned and numbers are right-aligned** by default.
 Your output is a mix and match between strings and numbers.